-- Preservationists in reactive mode: responding to demolition threats, religious opposition - Prime case: St. Bartholomew's proposal to demolish parish house - Opposed by NY Landmarks Commission; city upheld by Supreme Court
+- Preservationists in reactive mode: responding to demolition threats, religious opposition - Prime case in New York: St. Bartholomew's proposal to demolish parish house designed by Bertram Goodhue (who partnered for many years with Ralph Adams Cram). - Designation and regulation is located at the municipal level.
+St. Bart's project was opposed by the New York Landmarks Commission; city upheld by U.S. Supreme Court